slhome2010/attributipro.doc/docs/tools/defragmentation.md

 sidebar_position: 5
 ---

-# Attribute and Group Defragmentation
+# Defragmentation of Attributes and Groups

-During operation, **Attributes** and **Groups** are frequently added and removed.
-Due to the way databases work, records in a table are inserted following an auto-increment rule.
-As a result, large gaps can appear in the `attribute_group_id` numbering.
+During operation, it becomes necessary to delete and add **Attributes** and **Groups**.
+Due to the nature of database functionality, records are added to the table following an auto-increment rule.
+This can result in large "gaps" in the numbering of `attribute_group_id`.

 ## Example Table Before Defragmentation